jaytaph/mastodon/README.md

     redirected to a page with a token in the url.
 Copy that token and paste it in the console.
 If all goes well, you will see a json response with your user info and a json with your access token which you can use to do your own curl requests for instance.

 - If you want to test during development via a browser, you can set the `OAUTH_OVERRIDE=true` and set the `OAUTH_OVERRIDE_USER` to the user who will be automatically logged in when calling an API url.
 - Try and setup an account on the mastodon mobile client, whalebird or any other client.
 Most should work ok enough.

 ## How to contribute?
 Think of stuff that we miss, and create an issue for it.
 Or create a PR with a fix or feature.
 If it's large, please create an issue first to see if we can incorporate the feature, otherwise it might be waste of your time.

 Note that this is written just to get acquainted with the mastodon API.
 It is not meant to be a production ready server.

 ## What is missing?
 Besides a lot:

-- Better datbase entities to cover everything we need.
+- Better database entities to cover everything we need.
 - Make sure we handle all the API endpoints.
 - A proper storage engine for media.
 - A proper way to handle the federation.